khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

 ## Typefaces

-GitLab Sans, based on the [Inter](https://rsms.me/inter/) typeface, is used for most UI elements, with system fonts used as a back-up.
-[JetBrains Mono](https://www.jetbrains.com/lp/mono/) is used for code-related elements, for example, code blocks, branch names, commit IDs, and pipeline IDs.
+GitLab Sans, based on [Inter](https://rsms.me/inter/), is used for most UI elements, with system fonts used as a back-up.
+GitLab Mono, based on [JetBrains Mono](https://www.jetbrains.com/lp/mono/), is used for code-related elements, for example, code blocks, branch names, commit IDs, and pipeline IDs.
 The fonts are available to download in [this package](https://www.npmjs.com/package/@gitlab/fonts).

 ### Sans serif font stack